-The Board of Guardians undertakes an annual review of its implementation of the Santiago Principles.
-The Board of Guardians has contributed to the reports on the application of the Santiago Principles.
-The organisation also regularly participates in workshops and discussions with other members of the IFSWF on best practice approaches to the investment and governance of SWFs.
+The Board of Guardians undertakes regular reviews of its implementation of the Santiago Principles.
+The Board of Guardians contributes to IFSWF reports on the application of the Santiago Principles.

+The Board and Agency also regularly participate in workshops and discussions with other members of the IFSWF on best practice approaches to the investment and governance of SWFs.